 The Pre-Referral Process: Procedures for Supporting Students with Academic and Behavioral Concerns

-What are the stages of the pre-referral process and what do they involve?
+- List the six stages of the pre-referral process and briefly explain each of them.

 - Why is it important to begin the initial team meeting with a discussion of the student’s strengths?